Updated: Jun 17

 Take time for your skincare routine.
 There's something very satisfying about preparing your skin to replenish itself through the night.

 Read, write, listen to soft music or do something that calms you 2-3 hours before bed.
-When you're body is relaxed the next thing to do is relax and quiet the mind.
-While quieting the mind can be a challenge for some of us, it's a discipline that effects every area of our life.
+When your body is relaxed the next thing to do is relax and quiet the mind.
+While quieting the mind can be a challenge for some of us, it's a discipline that affects every area of our life.

 Set The Mood For Restful Sleep: